 Writing in Year 6

-The children in Year 6 are organised into sets for writing.
-Generally, these are the sets that the children will be in for the year but there can be movement depending on the progress that they make.
+The children in Year 6 are organised into different groups for writing.
+Generally, these are the groups that the children will be in for the year but there can be movement depending on the progress that they make.

 Many of the writing units of work are based around a book.
 The children will use the inspiration and knowledge from the text to help them to write in a range of different genres for a variety of purposes and audiences.